 7. Best practices for procurement success

-- Develop a strategy: Organizations should develop a procurement strategy that is tailored to their needs.
+- Develop a strategy: Organisations should develop a procurement strategy that is tailored to their needs.
 This will help to ensure that the best suppliers are chosen and that the best terms and conditions are negotiated.

 8. Common procurement challenges

-- Lack of expertise: Organizations may lack the expertise and experience needed to identify the right suppliers and negotiate the best terms and conditions.
+- Lack of expertise: Organisations may lack the expertise and experience needed to identify the right suppliers and negotiate the best terms and conditions.
 If you’re looking to scale your procurement, then it might be time to recruit.

 - Poor communication: Poor communication between the buyer and supplier can lead to misunderstandings and delays.